 6 ATN ThOR 4

 The ThOR 4 also features a ballistic calculator that reads temperature and humidity.
 It also instantly calculates angle to target adjustments.
 You can leave all the difficult math computation to your device.
-You won't need a separate calculator or pen and paper.
+You won’t need a separate calculator, pen and paper.

-The scope even stores multiple weapon profiles for the most precise readings every single time, no matter which weapon you're shooting.
-It even works perfectly on those tough long-range shots.
+The scope even stores multiple weapon profiles for the most precise readings every single time, no matter which weapon you’re shooting.
+It even works perfectly on those tough long-range shots or one of the best-rated crossbow scope for night hunting.

 8 theOpticGuru Thor LT Thermal Scope

-Rugged, durable, and dependable, this refreshingly affordable optic is constructed of a hardened aluminum alloy, and it is recoil resistant to higher caliber weapons.
+Rugged, durable, and dependable, this refreshingly affordable optic is constructed of a hardened aluminum alloy, and is recoil-resistant to higher caliber weapons.
 When it comes to thermal technology, theOpticGuru Thor LT is definitely the best value for the money.

 Thermal imaging scopes are fantastic tools for identifying live targets, especially after the sun goes down.
 These high-tech gadgets give you a tactical advantage in the field, help you hunt nocturnal game, and are just plain fun to use.
 If you want to give yourself a technological edge, a thermal scope is one great way to do it.